Skip to Content

 In other words, there is a degree of nuance to tilling to control weeds.
 It is possible to achieve this suppression through specific and strategic means, albeit such practices may best serve larger farming practices rather than personal home gardens.

-To best understand this, we need to explore the basic science of the tilling process.
+To best understand this, we must explore the tilling process’s basic science.

 The main cause: is decomposition.
 Just as tilling can chop up the roots of weeds and other unfavorable plants, it destroys many of the necessary and life-supporting organisms that live in the soil and support the garden’s overall health.